Recruitment, Selection and Vetting Policy

 To ensure compliance with the Education (Health Standards) (England) Regulations 2002, Teachers Together Ltd will ask all work seekers to advise us of any health or disability issues that they believe are relevant to the role and which make it difficult for them to carry out functions that are essential to the role.

-If a teacher has been retired on medical grounds by the Department of Education after 1 April 1997, the teacher will not be able to teach as they have been considered medically unfit.
+If a teacher has been retired on medical grounds by the Department of Education after 1 April 1997, and is currently in receipt of ill health pension or total Incapacity benefit, the teacher will not be able to teach as they have been considered medically unfit.
 However, if the retirement was before 1 April 1997, the teacher may be able to work if they can evidence that they have the health and physical capacity to teach.
 This can be achieved by obtaining confirmation, in writing, from a GP.
 In these instances, they can only work a maximum of 2.5 days per week.
 This requirement only applies in England.

 In order for Teachers Together Ltd to comply with our obligations under the Childcare Act 2006 and the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) Extended Entitlement (Amendment) Regulations 2018, we must carry out appropriate checks to ensure that work seekers are not disqualified from teaching.
 Under the rules, individuals can either be disqualified from carrying out work with children in their own right, or disqualified by association because they live with somebody, or have somebody working in their home, who is disqualified.